mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 These release notes cover changes made to the [Catalog](/catalog/).

-## 2023
+## 2024

 ### January 4, 2024

 #### Fixes

-* We fixed a visual bug on the curation page, where two pagination bars were shown
+* We fixed a visual bug on the Curation page where two pagination bars were shown.
-* We have addressed potential security vulnerabilities.
+* We addressed potential security vulnerabilities.

-### Improvement
+#### Improvement

-* Users that are not a curator or administrator can now view deeplinks to undiscoverable services
+* Users that are not an administrator or curator can now view deeplinks to undiscoverable services.

+## 2023

 ### December 28, 2023